DONATE NOW

 They were happy to acclaim Jesus, the long-awaited king, who was entering their city.
 In the Mass we also acclaim Christ who is at the gates of making himself present to us.
 That is why we can say that the saint is a song of men and angels, who join together to praise God.

-Consecration: The bread and wine are transformed into the body and blood of Jesus (Doxology).
+Consecration: the bread and wine are transformed into the body and blood of Jesus (Doxology).

 "The power of Christ's words and action and the gifts of the Holy Spirit make sacramentally present under the species of bread and wine his Body and Blood, his sacrifice offered on the Cross once and for all."
 Catechism of the Catholic Church, no. 1353.